Vagr9K/gatsby-advanced-starter/README.md

       iconClassName: 'fa fa-envelope',
     },
   ],
   copyright: 'Copyright © 2017.
-Material User', // Copyright string for the footer of the website and RSS feed.
+Advanced User', // Copyright string for the footer of the website and RSS feed.

 };
  ```